 Disney's Blizzard Beach Water Park Overview and Hours

 Blizzard Beach opened on April 1, 1995 — fittingly on April Fool’s Day — to go along with the contradiction of a snow-covered waterpark.
 The story here is that Blizzard Beach was meant to be a snowy ski resort that didn’t exactly find success as such.
 Instead, Blizzard Beach transformed into a wintry-themed waterpark with focal point Mount Gushmore at its center.
 It's toadally clever, right?!

 While we're on the subject of winter, it should be noted that Disney's Blizzard Beach is open daily for most of the year (except during refurbishments), and the water park's water is heated.
 Yep, even while most of the country is shivering in their boots during the winter months, that's not the case in Orlando.
-Occasionally, a cold snap will make its way south and shut the water parks for the day, but it doesn't happen often.
+Occasionally, a cold snap will make its way south and shut down the water parks for the day, but it doesn't happen often.